edouard-gv/tdd-with-excel-kata/README.md

 * refactor your code as proposed in the debrief.
 * try "pilote / copilote" mob programming way.
 * choose a new exemple and adapt your formula.
 Hint: choose a simple one.
-* if you have the time to implement other cases, don't forget to breath after the green phase to identify refactorings.
+* if you have the time to implement other cases, don't forget to breathe after the green phase in order to identify refactorings.

 ## Iteration debrief (all together)
 * How did you choose the next case to implement?